-Students will analyze and explore human social behavior from a social psychology perspective.
-The course surveys how psychological processes influence the behavior of groups and how individuals are influenced by culture, society, and other groups.
+Students analyze and explore human social behavior from a social psychology perspective.
+They survey how psychological processes influence the behavior of groups and how individuals are influenced by culture, society, and other groups.

 INTRODUCTION TO ABNORMAL PSYCHOLOGY (3.00 Lecture Hrs./Wk.)
 3 Credits